HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Yes.
 HLTAID013 is nationally recognised and accepted by mining companies, resources sector employers, and industry regulators across Australia.
 It is the qualification most commonly specified for remote site first aiders in the resources sector.

 Yes.
 Farm and station environments share many of the characteristics HLTAID013 is designed for: isolation, delayed emergency response, heavy machinery, animal-related trauma, and limited medical supplies.
-It is well suited to agricultural workers and station staff.
+It is well suited to agricultural workers, station staff, and solo rural operators.